EnigmaticMachine/django-simple-api/README.md

 - `make logs`: Follow logs of Docker containers for development.
 - `make migrate`: Run database migrations for development.
 - `make createsuperuser`: Create a superuser for development.
+- `make import-verify`: Run the import and verification script.
 - `make shell`: Open a Django shell for development.
 - `make clean`: Clean up Docker containers, images, and volumes for development.
 - `make test-build`: Build the Docker images for testing.